Norgul/Norgul/README.md

 <hr>

 Welcome to my profile!
-I am a seasoned tech leader with close to a decade of experience .With a Master's degree in information technology and a track record of success, I'm passionate about pushing the boundaries of what's possible in the tech industry.
+I am a seasoned tech leader with close to a decade of experience.
+With a Master's degree in information technology and a track record of success, I'm passionate about pushing the boundaries of what's possible in the tech industry.
 Ready to take on new challenges and drive innovation.